Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Abstract

 \section{Abstract}

-Accurate, real-time measurements of price index changes using electronic records are essential for tracking inflation and productivity in today's economic environment.
-We develop empirical hedonic models that can process large amounts of unstructured product data (text, images, prices, quantities) and output accurate hedonic price estimates and derived indices.
-To accomplish this, we generate abstract product attributes, or ``features,'' from text descriptions and images using deep neural networks, and then use these attributes to estimate the hedonic price function.
-Specifically, we convert textual information about the product to numeric features using large language models based on transformers, trained or fine-tuned using product descriptions, and convert the product image to numeric features using a residual network model.
-To produce the estimated hedonic price function, we again use a multi-task neural network trained to predict a product's price in all time periods simultaneously.
-To demonstrate the performance of this approach, we apply the models to Amazon's data for first-party apparel sales and estimate hedonic prices.
-The resulting models have high predictive accuracy, with $R^2$ ranging from $80\%$ to $90\%$.
-Finally, we construct the AI-based hedonic Fisher price index, chained at the year-over-year frequency.
-We contrast the index with the CPI and other electronic indices. \\
+We develop empirical models that efficiently process large amounts of unstructured product data (text, images, prices, quantities) to produce accurate hedonic price estimates and derived indices.
+To achieve this, we generate abstract product attributes (or ``features'') from descriptions and images using deep neural networks.
+These attributes are then used to estimate the hedonic price function.
+To demonstrate the effectiveness of this approach, we apply the models to Amazon's data for first-party apparel sales, and estimate hedonic prices.
+The resulting models have a very high out-of-sample predictive accuracy, with $R^2$ ranging from $80\%$ to $90\%$.
+Finally, we construct the AI-based hedonic Fisher price index, chained at the year-over-year frequency, and contrast it with the CPI and other electronic indices. \\

 Key Words: Hedonic Prices, Price Index, Transformers, Deep Learning, Artificial Intelligence

 \pagenumbering{arabic}